People usually cough and have difficulty breathing.

 (See also Overview of Idiopathic Interstitial Pneumonias Overview of Idiopathic Interstitial Pneumonias Idiopathic interstitial pneumonias are interstitial lung diseases that have no known cause that have some similarities in symptoms and how they affect the lungs.
 Some types of these diseases... read more .)

 Lymphoid interstitial pneumonia is a form of idiopathic interstitial pneumonia Overview of Idiopathic Interstitial Pneumonias Idiopathic interstitial pneumonias are interstitial lung diseases that have no known cause that have some similarities in symptoms and how they affect the lungs.
 Some types of these diseases... read more .
-It can occur in children, usually those infected with the human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and makes people more vulnerable to other infections and some cancers... read more (HIV).
+It can occur in children, usually those who have human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and makes people more vulnerable to other infections and some cancers... read more (HIV) infection or other immunodeficiencies.
 Lymphoid interstitial pneumonia can also occur in adults, often those with autoimmune disorders such as plasma cell disorders Overview of Plasma Cell Disorders Plasma cell disorders are uncommon.
 They begin when a single plasma cell multiplies excessively.
 The resulting group of genetically identical cells (called a clone) produces a large quantity... read more , Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a common autoimmune connective tissue disorder and is characterized by excessive dryness of the eyes, mouth, and other mucous membranes.
 White blood cells can infiltrate... read more , Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic, autoimmune inflammation of the thyroid gland.
 Hashimoto thyroiditis results when antibodies in the body attacks the cells of the thyroid gland—an autoimmune... read more , rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more , and systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more (lupus).
 Women and girls are more commonly affected.
-Average age of affected adults is 54.
+Average age of affected adults is 54 years.

 Symptoms of Lymphoid Interstitial Pneumonia